OpenWaterFoundation/owf-learn-geojson/mkdocs-project/docs/specification/file-size.md

 ## Limit Digits in Geometry Coordinates ##

-GeoJSON files are often created by software that outputs a large number of digits in coordinates.
+GeoJSON files are often created by software that by default outputs a large number of digits in coordinates.
 This can greatly increase the size of the files, which can be problematic for large data sets, especially when using the GeoJSON file with web mapping tools.
-Large number of digits also does not correspond to actual measured precision.
+A large number of digits also does not correspond to actual measured precision, but is often an artifact of how the number is stored in software.
 The following resources explain coordinate precision:

 * [Decimal Degrees on Wikipedia](https://en.wikipedia.org/wiki/Decimal_degrees)